LaunchCoderGirlSTL/web_group_cohort/project_303.md

 * Inject the service into your component
 * Create a property on your component
 * In the constructor of the component, call the service method and assign the observable to your property
 * Use the async pipe in the HTML file to display the data on the screen.
 You will probably also need the json pipe: `myProperty | async | json`.
-Don't forget to put it inside double cirly braces (they are omitted since they will not render on the site)
+Don't forget to put it inside double curly braces (they are omitted since they will not render on the site)
 * Start laying out your homepage
   * Use the wireframes you designed a couple weeks ago
   * Put some structure on your page